Raven Edwards-Dowdall: College career

 Edwards-Dowdall attended college at Seneca College, where she played for the women's team.
 In 2022, she was named the OCAA Women's Indoor Championship MVP and OCAA Women's Indoor Championship Top Goalkeeper.

 Club career

+In 2016, she played a match with Vaughan Azzurri in League1 Ontario.

 In 2022, she played for the North Toronto Nitros in League1 Ontario.

 In March 2023, she signed with Romanian club FC Carmen București.

+She then returned to the Nitros for the 2023 season.

 International career

 In 2020, she represented Guyana U20 at the 2020 CONCACAF Women's U-20 Championship, being named to the national side for the first time.

-In 2022, she was named to the Guyana.
+In 2022, she was named to the Guyana national team.